World's Strongest Man: 2010s

-Hafþór Júlíus Björnsson won the 2018 after three 3rd place and three 2nd place finishes and became the first Icelander since Magnús Ver Magnússon in 1996 to win the title.
+Hafþór Júlíus Björnsson won the 2018 after three 2nd place and three 3rd place finishes and became the first Icelander since Magnús Ver Magnússon in 1996 to win the title.
 Mateusz Kieliszkowski of Poland finished second and four-time winner Brian Shaw of the United States third. Žydrūnas Savickas, also a four-time winner, finished tenth after withdrawing in event four due to an injury.

 The 2019 contest was held in Bradenton, Florida.
 The contest was won by Martins Licis of the United States who defeated defending champion Hafþór Júlíus Björnsson of Iceland.
-Björnsson suffered an injury, plantar fasciitis, in the qualifying heats but was able to complete the competition and finish 3rd on the podium, with Kieliszkowski finishing as the runner up for the second consecutive year.
+Björnsson suffered an injury, plantar fasciitis, in the qualifying heats but was able to complete the competition and finish 3rd on the podium, with Mateusz Kieliszkowski finishing as the runner up for the second consecutive year.
 This year also saw brothers Tom and Luke Stoltman both qualify for the final, becoming the first brothers to both reach the final in history.
 A new format which included only 25 instead of 30 competitors was used and the entire competition only ran for 4 days instead of the usual 5+.
 The final was reduced to 5 events and took only one day.
 The new format was designed to streamline the editing for a quicker television turnaround.

 2020s

 Due to the COVID-19 pandemic, the 2020 contest, initially planned to be held in May at Bradenton, was postponed to November instead.
 In place from May through July was a special series called "World's Strongest Man: Home Edition" on Snapchat Discover, where participating strongman athletes filmed themselves at home recreating strongman events in creative ways, and fans could vote for their favourites.
 The series was hosted by Eddie Hall.
 Rongo Keene was declared the winner, earning him a $10,000 prize.

 The 2020 contest was to be held on Anna Maria Island from 11 to 15 November, with no physical spectators allowed due to the ongoing COVID-19 pandemic.
+The competition also went back to the previous rules of 30 competitors in the groups and a six event final.
 Because of bad weather conditions brought about by Hurricane Eta, the first two days were instead pushed back a day, removing the rest day planned on 13 November.
-For the first time in WSM history, none of the podium finishers from the previous year (Mariusz Pudzianowski was originally a podium finisher in 2004 before failing a drugs test) would compete in the contest.
+For the first time in WSM history, none of the podium finishers from the previous year (Mariusz Pudzianowski was originally a podium finisher in 2004 before failing a drugs test) competed in the contest.
 (Both Licis and Kieliszkowski were injured, whereas Björnsson had retired to focus on his boxing match with Eddie Hall).
 The contest was won by Oleksii Novikov, who set a new partial deadlift record of 537.5 kg (1,185 lbs) during the finals.
-Tom Stoltman came in 2nd place winning 3 of 6 events, while Jean-François Caron came in 3rd.
+Tom Stoltman came in 2nd place winning three of six events, while Jean-François Caron came in 3rd.